Web Design Services in Houston, Texas – How to accomplish the task at hand!

 ____ A Business Card Site (a site that contains brief introduction to your company)

-An Brochure site (a site that provides information about your topic and about your company)
+____ An Brochure site (a site that provides information about your message and about your company solutions)

 ____ An E-commerce Site (a site that sells items directly or through affiliate links)

 2. Reasons for building a site.
 Rank them in order of importance to you.

 _____To build customer loyalty.

 _____Develop a list of qualified prospects